-Congress passes stopgap bill to avert shutdown; moves to Trump's desk
+Trump signs 2-day stopgap bill allowing Congress more time to negotiate coronavirus relief

 Congress looked to avert a government shutdown for the second time in a week by passing a two-day stopgap funding bill to allow lawmakers more time to agree on a COVID relief bill.

-The continuing resolution (CR), which passed both the House and Senate with just hours to spare for President Trump’s signature, will prevent a government shutdown and allow Congress more time to iron out sticking points in the $900 billion COVID-19 relief bill that Americans have been awaiting for months.
+The continuing resolution (CR), which passed both the House and Senate with just hours to spare before a midnight deadline, will prevent a government shutdown and allow Congress more time to iron out sticking points in the $900 billion COVID-19 relief bill that Americans have been awaiting for months.

+The House passed the measure in a 320-60 vote with the Senate approving it by a voice vote soon after, The Associated Press reported.
+President Trump signed the legislation late Friday, the report said.

 House Majority Leader Steny H. Hoyer, D-Md., said the public should not expect a bill to be agreed to sooner than 1 p.m.
 Sunday.